Standards for Specialty Education

 In January 2019, the GDC published a response to the consultation on the principles of specialist listing.
 We invited comment on issues relating to the system of specialist listing, namely:

 - revised purposes for specialist listing, setting out what the GDC expects listed specialties to fulfil, and criteria by which the GDC will determine which disciplines of dentistry should be listed

 - principles for the addition and removal of specialist lists, and

 - processes for maintaining accreditation on specialist lists.

 The GDC is responsible for approving all curricula for education and training in specialist dentistry.
-The content of the curricula is developed by Specialty Advisory Committees who report to the relevant Dental Faculties of the Royal Colleges.
-We are currently working with the Specialty Advisory Committees to revise the specialty curricula and expect these will be in place by September 2022.
+The content of the curricula is developed by Specialty Advisory Committees (SACs) who report to the relevant Dental Faculties of the Royal Colleges.
+We have been working with the SACs to revise the specialty curricula and had originally envisaged new curricula would be in place by September 2022.
 This has now been revised to September 2023 to provide sufficient time to ensure a consistent approach across the specialties and to update training programme and associated assessments.

 The following specialty curricula have been approved by the GDC:

 We are currently reviewing our processes for assessed applications to enter the specialist lists, by registrants who have not successfully completed a formal specialty training post, but who have a portfolio of academic and research work that can be tested for equivalence.

 The task and finish group developments for the Specialist List Assessed Application (SLAA) route can be viewed here